-1. Open Chrome menu by clicking the vertical ellipsis button and click on Settings.
+1. Open the Chrome menu by clicking the vertical ellipsis button and Settings.

-2. In Settings window/tab, click on Disconnect your Google Account button.
+2. In the Settings window/tab, click on Disconnect your Google Account button.

-3. A confirmation dialog box will pop up with an option to clear history, bookmark and other settings as well with disconnecting the account.
-Click on Disconnect account to confirm.
+3. A confirmation dialog box will pop up with an option to clear history, bookmark, and other settings while disconnecting the account.
+Click on the Disconnect account to confirm.

 4. Your account will be disconnected.
-Close the Chrome window and quit the browser completely, then re-open it.
+Close the Chrome window and quit the browser altogether, then re-open it.

 6. Once you’ve signed in, you can see that your Chrome Sync settings are back in place.